EivindArvesen/prm/README.md

 4. Sync (fetch and merge) with "upstream"
 5. Push your changes to your branch on Github
 6. Open a pull request "upstream" with your changes

+Pull requests should explain clearly what changes have been made, and why they have been made.
+They should also reference any relevant issues.

 ## License
 This software is released under the terms of the 3-clause New BSD License.
 See the [license](LICENSE.txt) file for details.